-The county board of election commissioners of the domicile county prepares and furnishes all necessary election supplies for the annual school election.
-[A.C.A. §§ 6-14-106(a)(1); 6-14-111(b)]
+The county board of election commissioners of the domicile county prepares and furnishes all necessary election supplies for the annual school election unless notified otherwise by the county clerk..
+[A. C.A. §§ 6-14-106(a)(1); 6-14-111(b)]

 If a school district has territory in more than one (1) county, the county board must assure that the necessary precinct registration files are delivered to each polling site in order that the electors in each county may vote in the school election.
-[A.C.A. § 6-14-106(c)]
+[A.C.A. $\S$ 6-14-106(c)]